052223-java-angular/Sebastian-p1-backend/README.md

 - Import object/library data from .md file
 - ability of server to download library and update names from object files. (potentially dealing w/ single-binary libraries and/or -meta.pd files)
 - add objects from .txt file
-- search by library name
 - ability to add tags to search by
 - search by author
+- "following" activity in a library & receiving notifications

 ## Tech Stacks

 - **Java**: The main programming language used for building the application on the server.
-- **PostgreSQL**: Used as the database to store user, product, and order data.
+- **PostgreSQL**: Used as the database to store user, object, and library data.
 - **Maven**: Used for managing project dependencies.
-- **Spring Boot**: Used for serving http responses and creating routes/paths.
+- **Spring Boot**: Application Framework for creating web server backend and logging.
 - **Angular and Typescript**: Used for displaying the site and client-side interaction.
-- **JDBC (Java Database Connectivity)**: An API for connecting and executing queries on the database.
+- **Spring Data JPA**: Represents entity & data access layer.
 - **BCrypt**: A Java library for hashing and checking passwords for security.
-- **JUnit and Spring Boot**: Used for unit and integration testing.
+- **JUnit and Spring-Boot-Test**: Used for unit and integration testing.
 - **Git and GitHub**: Used for version control.
+- **Amazon Web Services (AWS)**: Will be used for hosting the application and the database, and managing other services like Lambda, S3, etc.
+- **Hibernate**: For object-relational mapping (ORM), allowing Java to interact with the database in an object-oriented manner.

 ## Requirements